 Improvements to wildlife

-At present, the site is unmanaged.
+At present, the site is unmanaged and being taken over by dense scrub.
 The proposals will increase the diversity of habitats with the addition of species-rich chalk grassland, bare chalk and wetland areas alongside scrub and woodland, and all of these habitats will be managed in the long term for wildlife

 These habitats will encourage new species onto the site, including plants, amphibians, invertebrates, birds, bats and potentially other reptile species